What to Do in a Hit-and-Run

 Compensation for a Hit-and-Run in Alabama

-Recovering compensation after a hit-and-run accident in Alabama may initially seem daunting, but the right approach can help alleviate this stress.
+Recovering compensation from an Alabama hit-and-run can be daunting, but the right strategy eases the stress.
 Here are the main avenues for seeking compensation:

 - Uninsured Motorist (UM) Coverage: All auto insurance companies in Alabama must offer UM coverage with their policies.
 (You have to decline this coverage in writing if you don’t want it.)
 This coverage kicks in when the at-fault driver is either uninsured or, as in a hit-and-run, cannot be identified.
 Your UM coverage can pay for medical expenses, lost wages, and other losses up to the limits of your policy.